liqotech/liqo/docs/pages/User/GettingStarted/test.md

 kubectl run --image=curlimages/curl curl -n default -it --rm --restart=Never -- curl --silent http://liqo-demo.liqo-demo | grep 'Server'
 ```

-Now, you are ready to move to the [next section](../play), which plays with a more sophisticated application composed by multiple micro-services.
+Now, you are ready to move to the [next section](../play), which plays with a more sophisticated application composed of multiple micro-services.

 > **Clean-up**: If you want to delete the deployed example, just issue:
 > ```